 This Greek lamb chops recipe with oregano, garlic and lemon is an easy to make but also delicious dinner recommended to be consumed with a salad and a glass of cold beer or red wine.
-Even people who do not like lamb are invited to taste this dish, many will change their minds about this delicious meat.
+Even though people who do not like lamb are invited to taste this dish, many will change their minds about this delicious meat.

 The lamb chop or in general meat chop (pork and lamb) is a cut of meat cut perpendicular to the spine and containing a rib, which in the case of beef is called rib steak.
-In my opinion, this piece of meat is the most delicious and suitable for grilling or frying in cast iron or frying pan.
+In my opinion, this piece of meat is the most delicious and suitable for grilling or frying in a cast iron or frying pan.

 From other parts of the lamb, such as shoulder or ham, other delicious recipes can be made such as slow-roasted leg of lamb or the best lamb stew recipe with raisins and couscous, they are also worth trying, they are incredibly tasty.

 Because these are lamb chops that are smaller in size, only a generous portion of food will come out of this amount.
 I will use in the recipe four lamb chops (for two people, double the quantities) of the best quality that I bought from the butcher.

 Before frying them, these chops will be marinated, and for the marinade, I need two cloves of garlic, juice and peel of half a lemon, a teaspoon of dried oregano and olive oil.